boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 However the techniques used could be moved into tokei and it would probably be just as fast.

 I still think a direct port to Rust would be faster, or converting one of those tools to use the same techniques.

+Well I had to re-implement almost everything myself.
+Although it could be argued the nice thing about reinventing the wheel is you get a round one.

+I also had sacrifice some level of readability.

+Also a lot of time.

 I also don't think I have reached an optimum level of performance.
 Id love to see one of you brilliant people submit a PR that improves performance again or creates another project which crushes scc.